Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Bison Herd North Rim

-From Bryce Canyon to the North Rim Grand Canyon National Park is approximately 5 hrs.
+• The North Rim is more remote—expect longer travel times from nearby towns and airports.
+Best accessed via highways 67 and 89A.Traveling from Bryce Canyon to the North Rim of Grand Canyon National Park takes approximately five hours.
 Take UT-12 to the intersection US-89, passing Kanab to continue in US-89A to Jacob Lake.
 Take AZ-67 to the North Rim.

 North Rim Canyon Overlook